adamgonzls/adamgonzls/README.md

 # Hi, I'm Adam

-My name is Adam and I'm a frontend developer.
-I'm from Texas, living in Arizona.
-I love web development!
+My name is Adam and I'm a frontend developer and I love web development!
 I'm also very interested in design and user experience.

 ## 🤖 Technologies and Tools